cscart/docs/en/developer_guide/core/db/index.rst

 .. note::

-    Before you start working with a database, please check :ref:`our standards for SQL queries. <sql_query_standards>`
+    Before you start working with a database, please check :ref:`our standards for SQL queries. <sql-query-standards>`

 .. toctree::
     :maxdepth: 2